harontaiko/dailyreport-holics/readme.md

 - change url root in `main.js & Loadlatestsold`

 - change jquery, bootstrap to cdn, all resources in header must use fast cdn

 - final commit shouldnt have images

+- allow only one sale per day, only allow edits